Skip to main content

 8. Scope From the previous step's response.

-Step 5: Create Query and Converter
+Step 5: Create a Query and a Converter

-• Query: Define your query to retrieve Jira issues.
+• Query: Define your query to retrieve Jira issues:

 Screenshot 2024-10-25 at 11.30.26.png